Abdominal Palpitation – Examination of the abdomen by hands and fingers.

 Anaphylaxis (anaphylactic shock) – A violent allergic reaction caused by an antigen-antibody reaction.

-Anaesthetic –drug that reversibly depresses neuronal functional, thereby producing pain relief.
+Anaesthetic – A drug that reversibly depresses neuronal functional, thereby producing pain relief.

 Androgen – Any male sex hormone, produced in the testes.

 Anaemia– A blood disorder caused by a deficiency of red blood cells or hemoglobin (oxygen carrying protein in red blood cells).

 Anencephaly – A condition where the brain fails to develop and may be only partially present or completely absent.

 Anestrus – The period between estrus in the female.

 Angio – Blood vessel or pertaining to blood vessels.

 Anisogamy – Sexual reproduction where one sex produces sex cells much larger (egg) than thoseof the other (sperm).
 As seen in cats and humans.